mmartin4972/website/README.txt

 Project Start: 3/21/20

 This website was written entirely from scratch using HTML, CSS, Javascript, and jQuery.
-Insipration for this site came from hyperlite.com.
-Much of the coding structure and effects are modeled off of their site; however, the implementation of all website functionality is completely original.
-Being able to model off of this site proved very helful for me in making this, my first, website.
-Default.js was written using just Javascript.
-Other javascript files use jQuery.
+The YouTube Video player is a plugin created by pupunzi, who did an incredible job creating it.
+The contact form was based on code written by "freecontactform.com".
+Insipration for the effects of this site came from hyperlite.com.
+Implementation of these effects and all other aspects of the website is completely original.